-Introduction to the ChM (Master of Surgery) in Clinical Ophthalmology The ChM (Master of Surgery) in Clinical Ophthalmology is one of the Edinburgh Surgery Online suite of postgraduate taught Masters programmes in the surgical specialities offered by the University of Edinburgh's Medical School in partnership with The Royal College of Surgeons of Edinburgh (RCSEd).
+Introduction to the ChM (Master of Surgery) in Clinical Ophthalmology

+The ChM (Master of Surgery) in Clinical Ophthalmology is one of the Edinburgh Surgery Online suite of postgraduate taught Masters programmes in the surgical specialities offered by the University of Edinburgh's Medical School in partnership with The Royal College of Surgeons of Edinburgh (RCSEd).
 The ChM CO was also developed in conjunction with NHS Education for Scotland (NES).
-This two-year, part-time Masters programme, designed to support advanced ophthalmology trainees / residents / registrars in the UK and internationally, is taught entirely online with learning materials and teaching delivered via a password- protected virtual learning environment.
-The ChM in Clinical Ophthalmology is studied over 2 years part-time (or up to 4 years) by online distance learning and leads to the award of Master of Surgery (Magister Chirurgiae) [120 credits at Scottish Credit & Qualifications Framework (SCQF Level 12), equivalent to European Qualification Framework (EQF) Level 8)].
+This two-year, part-time Masters programme, designed to support senior ophthalmology trainees / residents / registrars in the UK and internationally, is taught entirely online with learning materials and teaching delivered via a password- protected virtual learning environment.
+It also includes an independently conducted research project.

+The ChM in Clinical Ophthalmology is studied over 2 years part-time (or up to 4 years) by online learning and leads to the award of Master of Surgery (Magister Chirurgiae) [120 credits at Scottish Credit & Qualifications Framework (SCQF Level 12), equivalent to European Qualification Framework (EQF) Level 8)].

 ChM CO Launched: September 2015.
 Inaugural cohort graduated in 2017.
-Second cohort graduated in 2018, third in November 2019, fourth in December 2020 and fifth in December 2021.
-Target audience: Advanced trainees/residents/registrars in ophthalmology (UK ST3/4 grade and beyond or international equivalent) and early career ophthalmologists in independent practice with leadership potential.
+Second cohort graduated in 2018, third in November 2019, fourth in December 2020, fifth in December 2021 and sixth in November 2022.
+The inaugural Pyott scholars' cohort graduated in 2018.

+Target audience: Senior trainees/residents/registrars in ophthalmology (UK ST3/4 grade and beyond or international equivalent) and early career ophthalmologists in independent practice with leadership potential.

 Programme Director:

-Professor Baljean Dhillon, BMedSci(Hons), BMBS, FRCS(Ed), FRCPS(Glasg), FRCOphth, FRCPE Professor of Clinical Ophthalmology, Deanery of Clinical Sciences, Edinburgh Medical School, College of Medicine & Veterinary Medicine, University of Edinburgh; Honorary Ophthalmic Surgeon, NHS Lothian, Edinburgh; Chair of RCSEd's Ophthalmology Speciality Advisory Board & Lead Examiner for FRCS(Ed) (Ophth); Immediate PastPresident of The Scottish Ophthalmological Club; Executive Officer Council Member of the Oxford Ophthalmological Congress. • Read more about Professor Dhillon Programme Co-Director:
+Professor Baljean Dhillon, BMedSci(Hons), BMBS, FRCS(Ed), FRCPS(Glasg), FRCOphth, FRCPE Professor of Clinical Ophthalmology, Deanery of Clinical Sciences, Edinburgh Medical School, College of Medicine & Veterinary Medicine, University of Edinburgh; Honorary Ophthalmic Surgeon, NHS Lothian, Edinburgh; Chair of RCSEd's Ophthalmology Speciality Advisory Board & Lead Examiner for FRCS(Ed) (Ophth); Immediate Past President of The Scottish Ophthalmological Club; Executive Officer Council Member of the Oxford Ophthalmological Congress.

+• Read more about Professor Dhillon

+Programme Co-Director:

 Professor Roshini Sanders, MBChB, DO, FRCSOphth(Ed), FRCOphth(Lond) Consultant Glaucomatologist, NHS Fife, Scotland; NIHR Ophthalmology Lead for Scotland; Honorary Professor in Clinical Ophthalmology, University of Edinburgh; Examiner for FRCS(Ed) (Ophth).

 Deputy Programme Director: